 How we split data in Machine Learning?

 - Training Data: The part of data we use to train our model.
-This is the data which your model actually sees(both input and output) and learn from.
+This is the data that your model actually sees(both input and output) and learns from.

-- Validation Data: The part of data which is used to do a frequent evaluation of model, fit on training dataset along with improving involved hyperparameters (initially set parameters before the model begins learning).
-This data plays it’s part when the model is actually training.
+- Validation Data: The part of data that is used to do a frequent evaluation of the model, fit on the training dataset along with improving involved hyperparameters (initially set parameters before the model begins learning).
+This data plays its part when the model is actually training.

 Consider an example: